 Private Room: Have your own room, subject to availability, for a supplemental cost of $1650.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Travelers should feel comfortable walking and/or hiking four to six miles over the course of each day, spending full days in nature, remaining on their feet for long periods of time, and walking on uneven terrain.
 Travelers should also feel comfortable in and around water, in order to take advantage of activities such as kayaking, tubing, and rafting.

 Our trip begins with a welcome dinner in Auckland on Day 1.
-We recommend you arrive by 1 p.m. that day so you can clear customs, settle into your accommodations, and meet our guide and fellow travelers in time for dinner.
-Our trip concludes after breakfast on Day 11.
+We recommend you arrive by 1 p.m. that day so you can clear customs, settle into your accommodations, and meet our guide and fellow travelers at the group hotel at 5:00 p.m. for an orientation before dinner.
+Our trip concludes after breakfast on Day 11 and you can be dropped off at Auckland airport at midday, or in central Aucklandshortly afterwards.
 If leaving New Zealand directly after our trip, we recommend departing after 3 p.m. that day.
-If you'd like to extend your trip, we’re happy to provide suggestions for things to do and see in the city on your own.

 We’ll eat out at local restaurants and dine in with delicious home-cooked meals prepared by our guide.
 Lunches are often picnic-style and eaten outdoors, while breakfasts are family-style.
 We’ll have a snack basket on the bus and water available at all times.

 By sharing your experience with friends and family, you can also help to spread awareness about New Zealand's delicate ecosystem and the best ways for visitors to have a positive impact.
 As you begin to prepare for your trip, and while we’re together, we’ll provide some guidance on how to reduce waste and minimize impact while in New Zealand.